euronovate/ENMobileSDK-Android/ENMobileSdk/readme.md

 Exist a class to handle ENAuth Exception.
 It is called `ENAuthException`

-###ENAuthException
+### ENAuthException

-We have default exception core, but there are other type specific to ENAuthException:
+We have default exception in core, but there are other type specific to ENAuthException:

 * **licenseVerificationWrongDeviceId** is returned when your jwt contains a wrong device uuid different of your current device.
 * **someProductsHaveProblems**  your jwt contains a different list of product(module) that you are trying to activate.